19hours/sg-statutes/Acts/National Environment Agency Act.md

 ### All moneys recovered to be paid to Agency

 21\.
-All moneys recovered or charges or composition fines collected under this Act shall be paid into and form part of the moneys of the Agency.
+All moneys recovered or charges collected under this Act shall be paid into and form part of the moneys of the Agency.

+[Act 11 of 2019 wef 01/04/2019]

 ### Grants